electricimp/HTS221/README.md

 tempHumid.configureDataReadyInterrupt(true, HTS221.INT_PIN_ACTIVELOW | HTS221.INT_PIN_OPENDRAIN);
 ```

-### getInterruptSrc()
+### getInterruptStatus()

-Use the *getInterruptSrc()* method to determine what caused an interrupt.
+Use the *getInterruptStatus()* method to determine what caused an interrupt.
 This method returns a table with two keys to provide information about which interrupts are active.
 The content of this table is updated every one-shot reading, and after completion of every ODR cycle.

 | Key | Description |
 | --- | --- |